Amazon’s search results are full of ads ‘unlawfully deceiving’ consumers, new complaint to FTC claims

 This summer, leaders of the Teamsters, which is a member of SOC, declared Amazon was a top priority for organizing activity.

 The complaint goes beyond existing FTC guidelines, accusing the company of engaging in “lazy loading.”
 The “sponsored” label lagged in loading against top banner ads, sometimes up to three seconds on average Internet speeds, according to the group’s analysis.
 On slower wireless and wired connections, it could take anywhere from seven to 15 seconds.
 The SOC says these slow load times may disproportionately impact low-income individuals and people of color, who are more likely to have slower Internet connections and, thus, experience an even more delayed label.
-Pelkey said that any slow loading of the labels was a default that the company would fix quickly.
+Pelkey said that any slow loading of the labels was a defect that the company would fix quickly.

 Regulators and lawmakers have scrutinized Amazon’s ad business before.
 In a 2019 hearing, Rep. Val Demings (D-Fla.) questioned the company on pressing third-party merchants on the Amazon marketplace to buy ads to improve chances that their products will be seen.